-A hand-made by a master of Polish handicraft and beautifully framed in a silvery, wide frame, middle sized, traditional Łowicz paper cut-outis the Pearl of the Central Region.
-A special attention is drawn to extraordinary play of shapes and colours – its rich ornamentation is characteristic of Łowicz paper cut-out which is created by gluing consecutive elements of the pattern on top of one another.
+A hand-made by a master of Polish handicraft and beautifully framed traditional Łowicz paper cut-outis the Pearl of the Central Region.
+A special attention is drawn to extraordinary play of shapes and colours – its rich ornamentation is characteristic of Łowicz paper cut-outwhich is created by gluing consecutive elements of the pattern on top of one another.

 Check out how interestingly this paper cut - out can decorate todays' interior!

 Special attention should be drawn to a very elaborate and artistic paper cut-out frame which was individually chosen by a professional framing studio.
-It perfectly accentuates the cheerful composition.
-The round-shaped paper cut-out is fitted in a square frame which additionally creates an interesting play of shapes.
+The frame is made from white, mat wood.
+A blue passe partout perfectly accentuates the cheerful composition and a double window, the cut out is placed, gives the three-dimensional effect.
+The round-shaped paper cut-outis fitted in a square frame, which additionally creates an interesting play of shapes.
 A pane protects the paper cut-outagainst destruction.
-The frame is provided with a support enabling it to be hung.
+The frame is provided with a support enabling it to be hung or stood in an easy way.

 A cutout is a colourful picture made of paper, created by intricate cutting.
 It is one of the most characteristic elements of Polish folk art.
 Nowhere, apart from Poland, the variety of paper cutouts is so large.
 Paper cutouts developed in mid-19th century, mainly in central and eastern Poland, and were one of the most important forms of house decoration.